cicsdev/cics-java-jcics-samples/README.md

 The sample Java classes are designed to be added to an OSGi bundle and deployed into a CICS OSGi JVM server, but can also be used as the basis for extending Web applications deployed into a Liberty JVM server.

-### Adding the resources to Eclipse

-1. Using an Eclipse development environment import the project from the project folder using the menu File -> Import -> Existing Projects into Workspace.
-1. Define and set a CICS Target Platform for the workspace using the menu Window -> Preferences -> Target Platform.

 ### Starting a JVM server in CICS

 1. Enable Java support in the CICS region by adding the `SDFJAUTH` library to the `STEPLIB` concatenation and setting `USSHOME` and the `JVMPROFILE` SIT parameters.